tom-pytel/sympad/README.md

 ## Open-Source License

-SymPad is made available under the BSD license, you may use it as you wish, as long as you copy the BSD statement if you redistribute it (see the LICENSE file for details).
+SymPad is made available under the BSD license, you may use it as you wish, as long as you copy the BSD statement if you redistribute it.
+See the LICENSE file for details.